-- (A) If aA project that qualifies for accelerated review by the board and is an associated facility of a major utility facility that is subject to filing as a standard certificate application with the board, the projects may be combined into one included in the standard certificate application. - (B) Electric generation plants and associated electric power transmission lines or gas pipeline projects that do not qualify for accelerated review shall be filed in separate standard certificate applications.
+- (A) If a A project that qualifies for accelerated review by the board and is an associated facility of a major utility facility that is subject to filing as a standard certificate application with the board, the projects may be combined into one included in the standard certificate application. - (B) Electric generation plants and associated electric transmission or gas pipeline projects that do not qualify for accelerated review shall be filed in separate standard certificate applications.